therobotinitiative/weblectricfence/README.md

 AuthenticationWorker handles all the authentication related actions required by the library, but the actual authentication is delegated into Authenticator bean which MUST be provided by the application.

+## AuthorizationMatcher
+The authorization filter uses this interface to determine if the requested path needs a specific permission.
+Implementing bean determines how the path is matched.
+DefaultAuthorizationMatcher is provided which uses ANT styled path matching.
+Application can provide application specific implementation or use the default implementation.
+This bean is required.